shupx/px4mocap/README.md

 This ros package is used to read mocap pose from vrpn and send the pose data to px4 flight controller through mavros at a frequency of 50Hz.

+### Note!!!
+This package is for motion capture vrpn system with distance unit 'mm', for systems with distance unit 'm', you should change the code by yourself!!

 ### Build: